david47k/dawft/README.md

 ### Data types
 ```
 DATA TYPES FOR BINARY WATCH FACE FILES
 Note: Width and height of digits is of a single digit (bitmap).
+Digits will be printed with 2px spacing.

 Code  Name              Count  Description
 0x00  BACKGROUNDS       10     Background (10 parts of 240x24).
 May contain example time (will be overwritten).
 Seen in Type A faces.